 What is Green Star?

-To understand the importance of this project, you must understand the Green Star initiative.
+To understand the importance of this project, you must understand the Green Star rating initiative.

 The Green Star program has three goals: